Retire in Costa Rica

 What are the most rewarding aspects of retiring in Costa Rica?

 "One of the most rewarding aspects of retiring in Costa Rica is being able to experience the country's year-round tropical climate.
 Whether you enjoy days spent lounging on a beach or taking in panoramic views of the rainforest, Costa Rica provides plenty of opportunities to appreciate its natural beauty.
 Additionally, the Costa Rican people are known for their welcoming attitudes, making it easy to become part of the community.
-With multiple international airports, modern medical facilities, and educational opportunities, Costa Rica is an ideal place to retire and continue to progress in life," said one retiree in Costa Rica.
+With multiple international airports, modern medical facilities, and educational opportunities, Costa Rica is an ideal place to retire and continue to progress in life," said one retiree in living in Costa Rica.

 What are healthcare services like in Costa Rica?